-Only a special few have what it takes to become a pro, and it takes a whole load of determination to stay on track.
+Only a special few have what it takes to become a professional footballer for the premium league, and it takes a whole load of determination to stay on track.
 If you want to be walking out onto Wembley one day having made it to the top, you're going to need to follow these 12 steps.

 Step 1.
 Have the desire to achieve

 Genius is one percent inspiration, ninety nine percent perspiration.
 The words of famous inventor Thomas Edison ring true in many walks of life.
 One of them is getting to the top of the footballing elite.

 You can have all the talent in the world, but without 'dedication' and no small amount of endeavour, you'll never realise your full potential.
 Sometimes, these can be hard things to quantify for players, but putting your all into the 11 further points we list here is a good start.

 There will be more than one occasion when you want to throw in the towel, but recovering from positions of peril only makes getting to the finish line that much sweeter.

 Setting goals is a valuable part of improving in football, with studies proving it can boost your performance on the pitch.
 With such a long and difficult journey to making it as a pro, you need a way of regularly checking your progress.

 This is where goal setting comes in.
 Underneath the one, mammoth end-goal of making it to top, you need to place a series of achievable yet challenging goals along the way.